 It’s no secret that steel wool can be used to distress furniture.
 Heck, you can distress furniture with sandpaper and vinegar, too.

 I have a bunch of steel wool lying around, although I’d never really used it.
-But it worked so well on my mid-century modern chair makeover (the one I almost ruined, LOL), I decided to see how it worked on this trash bin makeover.
+But it worked so well on my mid-century modern chair makeover (the one I almost ruined, LOL), I decided to see how it worked on this wooden trash bin makeover.

 So this is what happened: